top of page

 I know how to stay.
 In conversations.
 In rooms.
 In love.
 In myself.

 And it’s not always graceful.
+It’s not always easy.
 Sometimes it’s a mess.
 Sometimes I say too much.
-Sometimes I still go quiet.
+Sometimes I go quiet.
 But I’m here.
 I come back quicker.
 I notice sooner.
 I forgive myself faster.

 That’s what it looks like.
-Not confidence.
-Not some shiny version of womanhood.
 Just presence.
 Just this.
-Just the way I move through my days now.

 I don’t need to be good.
 I don’t need to be chosen.
 I don’t need to be seen.

 But I choose me.
 And I see me.
-And I think She's fucking ace.
+And most of the time I think I’m pretty wonderful.

 The Offering

-I don’t have answers.
-Not really.
+I don’t have all the answers.
 Just a story.
 A path I walked.
 A thread I followed into the dark and found still trailing behind me, even now.
 What I’ve gathered along the way isn’t a solution, it’s a language.
 A way of seeing.
 Of listening.
 Of remembering.

-I became an astrologer not because I had all the knowledge, but because conversations with The Gods helped me qualify the meaning.
+I became an astrologer because conversations with The Gods helped me qualify the meaning.
 Because They offered a mirror when I needed one.
 A map when I was lost.
 They told me that what I was experiencing was purposeful.
+That there was a design to it.
+That it has meaning.

 Now I offer what I can.
-Not certainty.
-Not salvation.
-Just presence.
-A willingness to sit beside you as you walk into your own forest.
-A voice to remind you you’re not broken.
-You’re becoming.
-Just as we all are.
+I can’t offer certainty or salvation.
+I can offer presence.
+And a willingness to sit beside you as you walk into your own forest.
+A voice to remind you you’re not alone.

 And still, He is part of this.
 Always was.
 Always will be.